 The kids planned to have a ‘wildlife finding day’.
 Perhaps brought on by a few days spent in London and a need to re-connect themselves with nature?

 It all started well.
-Mr M and I pottering around preparing for our trip and the kids setting up a ‘hide’ on the deck kited out with binoculars to watch the birds with and their trusty bucket of frog spawn close-by.
+Mr M and I pottering around preparing for our trip and the kids setting up a ‘hide’ on the deck, kited out with binoculars to watch the birds with a bucket of frog spawn close-by.

 I never like the way Mr M says my name when there is something wrong.
 Initially I thought something had happened to one of the kids.
 Then I saw where he was looking and knew it was something else.